 Make sure to click “Update Profile” at the bottom after any changes are made.

 As a side note, make sure your password is “Strong” to keep your site as safe as possible from hackers!

 The thought behind removing the dates from your posts are to provide content (whether it be seasonal or evergreen) that never appears old.
 Plus, your URLs will look much cleaner.

 If you don’t change the default setting, your blog URLs will appear like “myblog .com/2019/2/9/blog-post-title/”.
 By removing the date, your URL will look like “myblog .com/blog-post-title/”.

 By removing the date from your posts, you are able to create content and have readers be unaware of when the article was written.

 There are some people who prefer to display the date, especially if their content relies on the dates for accuracy (like a product review site – the date helps readers know how relevant the information is).
 For the vast majority of us, it’s best just to remove it.

 Note that if you have already launched and wish to change the format of your URLS, you will need to redirect the old URLs to the new format BEFORE you change this setting.
-See the plugins section to follow for ways to do this.
+See my post on plugins for ways to do this.

 Settings > Permalinks: Select “Post name” so the date does not display.